Separable commutative algebras and Galois theory in stable homotopy theories: The stable module category for finite groups of p -rank one

 For a general finite $G$-set, we can write $A_X^G\simeq \prod_i A_{H_i}^G$ by decomposing $X$ into its orbits.
 Then $A_X^G$ is separable by Example~\ref{ex-separable-product-retract} and of finite degree by Lemma~\ref{lem-product-fin-degree}. \end{proof}

 We now recall the determination of finite covers in $\mod{G}(k)$.

 \begin{theorem}[Mathew] Let $k$ be a separably closed field of characteristic $p>0$ and let $G$ be a finite group.
-Then the Galois group $\pi_{1}(\mod{G}(k))$ is isomorphic to the quotient of $G$ by the normal subgroup $N_p(G)\trianglelefteq G$ generated by the elements of order $p$.
+Then the Galois group $\pi_{1}(\mod{G}(k))$ is isomorphic to the quotient of $G$ by the normal subgroup $N_p(G)\trianglelefteq G$ generated by the elements of order $p$ \footnote{The group $N_p(G)$ is traditionally denoted by $\Omega_1(G)$ in group theory}.
 Furthermore, every object of $\CAlg^\cov(\mod{G}(k))$ is of the form $A_X$ for a finite $G$-set $X$ with trivial $N_p(G)$-action. \end{theorem}

 \begin{proof} The calculation of the Galois group is due to Mathew~\cite{Mathew2016}*{Theorem 7.16}.
 In the proof the author shows that the Galois covers are precisely those of the form $A_N^G$ for some normal subgroup $N\trianglelefteq G$ containing $N_p(G)$.
 Our claim about the shape of a general finite covers follows formally from this: Given $A\in \CAlg^\cov(\mod{G}(k))$, there exist Galois covers $\{A_{N_\alpha}^G\}$ and subgroups $ N_\alpha \subseteq H_\alpha$ such that $A\simeq \prod_\alpha (A_{N_\alpha}^G)^{hH_\alpha}$, see (the proof of) Theorem~\ref{thm-fin-cover-sep}.
 Here $H_\alpha$ acts on $A_{N_\alpha}^G$ on the right by $[g]_{N_\alpha} .h=[gh]_{N_\alpha}$; one can check that this action is well-defined since $N_\alpha$ is normal in $G$.
 For each $\alpha$, we find that